mdhiggins/sickbeard_mp4_automator/README.md

 MP4 Conversion/Tagging Automation Script.
 ==============

-**Automatically converts media files downloaded by various to mp4 files, and tags them with the appropriate metadata from theTVDB or TMDB.**
+**Automatically converts media files downloaded by various programs to mp4 files, and tags them with the appropriate metadata from theTVDB or TMDB.**

-Programs currently supported include:
+Works on Windows, OSX, and Linux

+Media Managers Supported:
 - Sickbeard
 - SickRage
 - CouchPotato
 - Sonarr (tagging not supported, see below)

+Downloaders Supported:
 - SABNZBD
 - NZBGet
 - uTorrent
+- Deluge Daemon

 Requirements
 --------------
 - Python 2.7 *(Does NOT work with Python 3)*
 - FFMPEG and FFPROBE binaries
-- Some scripts require the python module <i>REQUESTS</i>.
+- Requests module
+- Gevent
 - Python setup_tools
-- Works on Windows, OSX, and Linux (Linux users make sure you're using a build of FFMPEG with the non open-source codecs, see here: https://ffmpeg.org/trac/ffmpeg/wiki/UbuntuCompilationGuide)

 Default Settings
 --------------